 With vehicle wraps, you have to make sure you’re following any state or local laws that govern displays on vehicles and driver visibility.
 This mainly comes into play if you’re wrapping your truck’s windows in addition to the body of the truck.
 Some areas prohibit window coverings, even if they are made to offer one-way vision for drivers.

 Knowing any legal parameters you need to work within is an important first step so you can then design a wrap that adheres to the law and is as effective as possible.

 4. Let a Professional Install Your Wraps

 It’s best practice not to try to install a fleet wrap onto your vehicle by yourself.
 Instead, a professional who has been trained and certified to install truck wraps should do the job for you.

-Even though fleet wraps are built to hold up against the elements, you should still wash them with care.
+Even though fleet wraps are built to hold up against the elements, you should still wash them with care if you want them to last.
 Whenever they get dirty, your best option is to handwash them.
 Handwashing lets you remove grime and dirt as gently as possible.
-When washing a wrap, use a gentle soap and a soft cloth, instead of corrosives, hard scrubbers or chemical solvents.
+When washing a wrap, use a gentle soap and a soft cloth instead of corrosives, hard scrubbers or chemical solvents.

 Interested in Adding Truck Wraps to Your Vehicle or Fleet?

 Whether you operate a single truck or have a whole fleet of them, a truck wrap is an excellent way to get your brand’s message out there.
-A truck will not only have functional value but will also be a mobile advertisement that been shown to be effective.
+A truck will then have functional value and will also be a mobile advertisement proven to be effective.
 If you want your truck wraps to make a memorable impression on those who see them, SpeedPro is here to assist you.